tibor-mach/dvc-optuna/README.md

 - This will also work with pruning (an option to choose whether to checkpoint pruned trials)
 - in case of multi-objective optimization, it might make sense to just fit the pareto front.
 But unless storage is an issue, the simplest way is to prune checkpointed trials once the study is over (to keep only those on the pareto front)
+- it would be good to allow having make_checkpoint() with a parameter to have it ignored by dvc repro or some other way of making sure that we can keep it in code and keep it in dvc.yaml while keeping the option to do simple dvc repro runs.
 - named checkpoints would be a nice addition (could be paired with trial numbers)
 - using optuna study callbacks and DVCLive might be a good way to track the process in real time
 - adding optuna visualisations to plots automatically?